Nesper94/Metabiome/documentation/source/tutorial.rst

 16S rDNA picking
 ----------------
 Now, lets suppose you want to perform additional analyses based on the 16S rDNA.
-The :code:`BBDuk` command can pick the 16S rDNA from your metagenomic samples.
+The :code:`bbduk` command can pick the 16S rDNA from your metagenomic samples through BBDuk.
 But first, you will need to download the 16S rDNA sequences from the database of your choice.
-We recommend to download the 16S rDNA sequences from the up-to-date `SILVA_16S database <https://www.arb-silva.de/>`_ and store it in a directory (:file:`SILVA_16S/`)
+We recommend to download the 16S rDNA sequences from the up-to-date `SILVA_16S database <https://www.arb-silva.de/>`_ and store it in a directory (:file:`SILVA_16S/`).
+In this case, we will use our custom 16S rDNA database located here:
+`custom 16S_SILVA_db <https://drive.google.com/file/d/1sK03oL5b3dvsWW_CKDhaZEfmfQ9c4tc4/view?usp=sharing>`_

 .. code-block:: bash